Philippine Navy Special Warfare Force: Training

-The NAVSOCOM training program is known as Basic Naval Special Operations Course (BNSOC).
+The SWF, PN's training program is known as Basic Naval Special Operations Course (BNSOC).
 The program is physically and mentally demanding and is regarded as one of the toughest military selection programs around the world.
 Candidates have to swim 3 kilometers and run 10 kilometers every day.

 Furthermore, they must swim 14.6 nautical miles from Roxas Boulevard in Manila to Sangley Point, Cavite City without any rest.
 They also undergo "Hell Week", considered as the most demanding week of BNSOC training.
 Candidates have to carry out demanding physical team events with their boat crews without any sleep at all for an entire week.
 In one BNSOC class, only 21 students remained from 79 applicants who originally started the BNSOC training program.
 These are only the common and basic training phases of BNSOC, with further evolutions of the training (including interrogation resistance) remaining highly classified.

 Under Filipino law, women can apply to become SEALs, but thus far none have.

-Prospective SEALS are put through BUD/S, which lasts for four months and can often stretch into six with breaks between phases.
+On November 16, 2025, SWF, PN formally launched its Naval Special Warfare Reservist Orientation Training, allowing Navy Reservists to experience the same rigid training that the SWF operators undergo, and to serve as complementary forces (force multipliers) for the entire Navy organization.
+Notable inaugural Naval Special Warfare Reservists include actor and musician PO2 Jong Cuenco, and radio DJ PO2 Megan Sebastian-Du.

 United States influence

-There are similarities between the Philippines Naval Special Operations Command and the U.S. Naval Special Warfare Command.
-NAVSOCOM operators are trained and operate in a manner similar to the U.S. Navy SEALs.
-They also wear a trident similar to their U.S. Navy counterparts.
+There are similarities between the SWF, PN, and the U.S. Naval Special Warfare Command.
+SWF, PN's operators are trained and operate in a manner similar to, and with the U.S. Navy SEALs.
+They also wear a qualification badge that is similar to the "Trident" badge of their U.S. Navy counterparts, which the SWF operators can also earn and wear simultaneously.